Cycloparaphenylene: Suzuki Coupling of Curved Oligophenylene Precursors

 In the initial synthesis, cycloparaphenylenes with n = 9, 12, and 18 have been synthesized starting from macrocycles containing 1,4-syn-dimethoxy-2,5-cyclohexadiene units as masked aromatic rings.
 Lithium–halogen exchange with p-diiodobenzene followed by a two-fold nucleophilic addition reaction with 1,4-benzoquinone yielded a syn-cyclohexadiene moiety.
 Borylation of this material followed macrocyclization under Suzuki–Miyuara cross-coupling with an equivalent of the diiodide produced macrocycles in low yields which could be separated by column chromatography.
 These macrocycles were then reductively aromatized using sodium naphthalenide to yield [n]cycloparaphenylenes.
 Since this initial synthesis uses symmetric building blocks it is challenging to use it to make smaller CPPs.
 Therefore, instead of benzoquinone, benzoquinone monomethyl ketal was used to allow the use of asymmetric building blocks.
 This innovation allowed the selective synthesis of [12]CPP to [5]CPP.

 [5]CPP is synthesized with an intramolecular boronate homocoupling technique that was originally seen as an undesired by-product of Suzuki-Miyaura cross-coupling reactions in the synthesis of [10]CPP.

 Cycloparaphenylenes now have selective, modular, and high yielding synthetic pathways.

 Reductive Elimination of Platinum Macrocycles

 A quicker route to [8-13]CPPs starts by selectively building [8]CPP and [12]CPP from the reaction of 4,4′-bis(trimethylstannyl)biphenyl and 4,4′ ′-bis(trimethylstannyl)terphenyl, respectively, with Pt(cod)Cl2 (where cod is 1,5-cyclooctadiene) through square-shaped tetranuclear platinum intermediates.
 A mixture of [8-13]cycloparaphenylenes can be obtained in good combined yields by mixing biphenyl and terphenyl precursors with the platinum sources.

-Alkyne Cyclotrimerization
+[2+2+2]Cycloaddition of Alkynes

-A third lesser used method developed in the Tanaka group uses rhodium catalyzed alkyne cyclotrimerization for the synthesis of cycloparaphenylenes.
+A third method for the synthesis of cycloparaphenylenes developed in the Wegner group is based on rhodium-catalyzed [2+2+2]cycloadditions of substituted alkynes.
+The method has been further investigated by the Tanaka group, which have used the rhodium-catalysed cyclotrimerisation of alkynes as a core strategy.